decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Examples

+Examples are listed inline in above sections as well as in complete form within [[ref:Test Vectors]].

+## Implementations

+- Microsoft
+- Workday
+- Mattr
+- Ping Identity

+## Testing

+Implementations may test conformance of the wallets to this profile using this [verification website](https://vcinteroptesting.azurewebsites.net/verifier).

+## Test Vectors

-The examples which follow are non-normative.
+The test vectors which follow are non-normative.

-Each example is consistent with the other examples in the section, but will not match any externally run system and should not be considered as supported or endorsed identity.
+Each payload is consistent with the others in the section, but will not match any externally run system and should not be considered as supported or endorsed identity.

-### Identities
+### Identifiers

 The Private Key JWK and DID (long-form `did:ion`) of the Verifier, Wallet (Holder) and Credential Issuer are included below to generate/verify signatures.